Can A Bad Exhaust Cause Rough Idling?

 The oxygen sensors play a crucial role in monitoring the exhaust gases and ensuring the optimal air-fuel mixture.
 If the exhaust system is causing rough idling, it is essential to examine the oxygen sensors for any signs of malfunction.
 This can be done using diagnostic tools that measure the sensor’s voltage and response time.
 If the readings are abnormal, it may indicate a faulty sensor that needs replacement.
 However, it is important to consult a professional mechanic for accurate diagnosis and proper replacement of the oxygen sensors.

-See also What Is The Role Of An Exhaust Tip?
+See also What Is The Purpose Of A Car's Exhaust System?

 Routine vehicle maintenance